BitGo/BitGoJS/DEVELOPERS.md

 * Extend the root tsconfig.json
 * Set the `outDir` and `rootDir` compiler options
 * Set the `include` property to the correct module source directories (`package.json` should also be included if it is read at runtime)
+* Include references to other packages within the repo already added to the `package.json`

-Here is a template to help get started:
+Here is a template to help get started:</br>
+<b>Note: you only need to add references to other modules in the repo you actually use. </b>
 ```json
 {
   "extends": "../../tsconfig.json",